Bill Frist Fast Facts

 1995 - Performs CPR and successfully stabilizes the heart rate of Reverend Graeme Sieber, who had a heart attack in the Dirksen Senate Office Building.

-July 24, 1998 - Helps treat a tourist and Russell E. Weston Jr., a paranoid schizophrenic accused of killing two guards during a shooting at the Capitol.
+July 24, 1998 - Resuscitates Russell E. Weston Jr., a paranoid schizophrenic accused of killing two guards during a shooting at the US Capitol.

 1999 - Named Republican deputy whip of the Senate.